640-KB/GLaBIOS/README.md

 ### Why another 8088 PC BIOS in 2022?

-There are several other excellent BIOS projects out there each with it's own design goals and use cases.
-These are the goals for this one:
+There are other excellent BIOS projects out there each with it's own design goals and use cases.
+The goals for GLaBIOS are:

 1. A collborative learning effort among the Retro Community
 2. A fully open-source PC BIOS, built and improved by the community, free of outside proprietary or copyrighted code